RemiBou/remibou.github.io/_posts/2018-7-22-CSRF-protection-in-a-ASPNET-Core-Blazor-App-Week-29.md

     }
 ```

-The DI settings are set in Program.cs n my client project like this
+The DI settings are set in Program.cs in my client project like this

 ```cs
 configure.Add(new ServiceDescriptor(